-- Anglers may walk around the perimeter of crops but must not enter into or interfere with poppy crops
+- Poppy crops are strictly enforced licensed areas.
+Anglers may walk around the perimeter of crops but must not enter into or interfere with poppy crops.

-Do not stray into paddocks or trample crops
+Do not stray into paddocks or trample crops.

-Avoid disturbing stock
+Avoid disturbing stock.

-Do not climb on fences
+Do not climb on fences.

-- Leave gates as you find them - Report any unusual fish captures or algal sightings to the Inland Fisheries Service - Report illegal activities to Bushwatch 1800 333 000
+- Leave gates as you find them. - Report any unusual fish captures or algal sightings - Report illegal activities to Bushwatch 1800 333 000.